Moths of North Carolina

 Habitats: Rhectocraspeda periusalis is commonly associated with home gardens, agricultural fields and field edges.
 Most of our records are from residential settings, but we have two records from the Coastal Plain from natural communities, including a Long-Leaf Pine community in the Sandhills.

-Larval Host Plants: The larvae feed primarily on members of the Solanaceae, particularly Solanum spp., but on rare occasion use other hosts (Heppner, 2007; Robinson et al., 2010; Hayden et al., 2013).
-The reported hosts include Red Pepper (Capsicum annuum), Tabasco Pepper (C. frutescens), a strawberry (Fragaria sp.), Cultivated Tobacco (Nicotiana tabacum), Bitter Melon (Momordica charantia), Potato Tree (Solanum hirtum), Garden Tomato (S. lycopersicum), Eggplant (S. melongena), European Black Nightshade (S. nigrum), Turkey Berry (S. torvum), Potato (S. tuberosum) and an Amaranthus sp. - View
+Larval Host Plants: The larvae feed primarily on members of the Solanaceae, particularly Solanum species, but on rare occasion use other hosts (Heppner, 2007; Robinson et al., 2010; Hayden et al., 2013).
+Reported hosts include Red Pepper (Capsicum annuum), Tabasco Pepper (C. frutescens), a strawberry (Fragaria sp.), Cultivated Tobacco (Nicotiana tabacum), Bitter Melon (Momordica charantia), Potato Tree (Solanum hirtum), Garden Tomato (S. lycopersicum), Eggplant (S. melongena), European Black Nightshade (S. nigrum), Turkey Berry (S. torvum), Potato (S. tuberosum), and an Amaranthus species. - View

 Observation Methods: The adults are attracted to lights and the larvae can be found on the host plants.